Vicky185/responsive-mini-project-mobileapp/README.md

 ### Lessons learned

-* how to improve something
+* how to improve the html code and the css styling to make it look better on front end
 * how to make the layout neater
 * using media queries to tailor the layout according to screen size
 * using paragraphs in articles and asides